Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Abstract

 \section{Abstract}

-We present CANOPI, a novel algorithmic framework, for solving the Contingency-Aware Nodal Power Investments problem, a large-scale nonlinear optimization problem that jointly optimizes generation, storage, and transmission expansion.
-The underlying problem is nonlinear due to the impact of transmission upgrades on impedances, and the problem's large scale arises from the confluence of spatial and temporal resolutions.
+We present CANOPI, a novel algorithmic framework, for solving the Contingency-Aware Nodal Power Investments problem, a large-scale nonlinear optimization problem that jointly optimizes investments in generation, storage, and transmission upgrades, including representations of unit commitment and long-duration storage.
+The problem's scale arises from the confluence of spatial and temporal resolutions, along with the large number of contingency constraints.
+Further, the underlying problem is nonlinear due to transmission upgrades' impact on impedances.
 We propose algorithmic approaches to address these computational challenges.
-We pose a linear approximation of the overall nonlinear model, and develop a fixed-point algorithm to adjust for the nonlinear impedance feedback effect.
+We pose a linear approximation and develop a fixed-point algorithm to adjust for nonlinear impedance feedback.
 We solve the large-scale linear expansion model with a specialized level-bundle method leveraging a novel interleaved approach to contingency constraint generation.
-We introduce a minimal cycle basis algorithm that improves the numerical sparsity of cycle-based DC power flow formulations, accelerating solve times for the operational subproblems.
+We introduce a minimum cycle basis algorithm that improves numerical sparsity and solve times of cycle-based DC power flow.
 CANOPI is demonstrated on a 1493-bus Western Interconnection test system built from realistic-geography network data, with hourly operations spanning 52 week-long scenarios and a total possible set of 20 billion individual transmission contingency constraints.
-Numerical results quantify the reliability and economic benefits of fully incorporating transmission contingencies in integrated planning models and highlight the computational advantages of the proposed methods.
+Numerical experiments quantify reliability and economic benefits of incorporating transmission contingencies in integrated planning models and highlight the computational advantages of the proposed methods.